0xABAD/m3d/README.md

   of whether a matrix is invertible or not.
 The default is 0.00001.

-* **M3D_DO_NOT_USE_C_MATH_LIB** Define this variable if you do not want to use the C standard math library for various trigonometric functions.
+* **M3D_DO_NOT_USE_C_MATH_LIB** Define this variable if you do not want to use the C standard math library for various math functions.
   If you do set this variable then you must provide your implementation of the various math functions required by M3D which must also have the same signature as those defined by `math.h`.
 As an example: